MozillaFoundation/donate-wagtail/README.md

 - `BRAINTREE_PRIVATE_KEY`: Private API key provided by Braintree.
 - `BRAINTREE_TOKENIZATION_KEY`: Tokenization key provided by Braintree.
 - `BRAINTREE_USE_SANDBOX`: Boolean to configure whether or not to use the Braintree sandbox.

+To get the payment processing working during local development, check 1Password for an example configuration by searching for "donate-wagtail docker .env file".
+Without the Braintree configuration in place, you won't be able to see the PayPal button on the landing pages.

+You can also find example PayPal user credentials in 1Password by searching for "Paypal Sandbox Merchant".
+Use these as the login information during PayPal checkout.

 ### Webhook Configuration